MichaelCurrin/react-deno-quickstart/docs/deploy.md

 ## Server production build locally

-To test the production build locally, run this.
+You can test the production build locally, before deploying.

+Run this:

 ```sh
 $ make static